-- 5.6.1 Receiving banks should ensure that they have adequate arrangements to protect application monies until the allotment of shares to successful applicants and the despatch of refund monies to unsuccessful and partially successful applicants are completed. - 5.6.2 A receiving bank is usually required under the Receiving Bank Agreement to hold the application monies in a New Issue Account on trust for the applicants through its nominee company.
-This means that the monies in the New Issue Account belong beneficially to the applicants and the issuer is entitled to receive only the amount which represents payment for the allotted shares.
-The remaining balance of the application monies after allotment of shares is then transferred by the receiving bank to a Refund Account which ensures that the monies continue to be held in trust until they are refunded to the applicants.
+5.6.4 A receiving bank is usually required under the Receiving Bank Agreement to hold the monies for the allotted shares transferred from designated banks in a New Issue Account for the applicants through its nominee company.
+This means that the monies in the New Issue Account belong beneficially to the applicants and the issuer is entitled to receive the amount which represents payment for the allotted shares once the IPO issue has become unconditional and any right of termination under the underwriting agreement has not been exercised.
+If, due to exceptional circumstance, the IPO is cancelled during or after the allotment settlement, the receiving bank should arrange for the refund of the application monies received for the allotted shares to the designated banks as soon as practicable.